ummatun/ummatun/content/authors/admin/_index.md

 ---

 ## About Me

-Hi, I’m Ummatun Khatun, a student in the Department of Computer Science and Engineering at Jahangirnagar University.
-I am skilled in C, C++, Java, HTML, CSS, and JavaScript.
-I’m passionate about AI and Robotics, and I’m currently working on a line-following robot project as part of my involvement in the Robotics Club.
-I am always eager to learn new technologies and explore innovative solutions.
+I am Ummatun Khatun, a student in the Department of Computer Science and Engineering at Jahangirnagar University.
+I joined the university in pursuit of my academic goals in 2024.
+Prior to this, I developed a strong foundation in programming languages, including C, C++, and Java.
+I am an active member of the Robotics Club at Jahangirnagar University, where I am currently working on a line-following robot project.
+My interests are broadly at the intersection of software engineering and robotics, with a particular focus on building autonomous systems.
+I am dedicated to enhancing my skills in robotics and AI, aiming to contribute to innovative solutions in these fields.